kishkumen123/tower/README.txt

-    local_example.py - Demonstrates a LOCAL implementation of the game excluding the usage of a REST API local_example.py - Demonstrates a REMOTE implementation of the game including the usage of a REST API
+    local_example.py - Demonstrates a LOCAL implementation of the game excluding the usage of a REST API remove_example.py - Demonstrates a REMOTE implementation of the game including the usage of a REST API

-list anything additional beyond the requirements: not yet done